eukras/refspy/README.md

 data, say if a verse has Numbers outside the range `0..999`, or if a Range has a start verse that is greater than its end verse.

 - **Book**.
-A book has id, name, abbrev, code, depth, aliases, and chapters.
+A book has id, name, abbrev, aliases, and chapters.
 No verse counts.
-- **Depth**.
-Any book has 'reference depth' of 1 or 2.
-A single-chapter book like Philemon has reference depth 1 and doesn't show chapter numbers.
-In theory a reference depth of three might in future be needed by texts with section numbers (3.4.5).
 - **Format**.
 The Format objects define what properties and characters to use when formatting references for various purposes.
 - **Index**.
 An integer which results from expanding a verse by powers of 1000; `verse(1, 7, 16, 1)` becomes the integer `1007016001`
 - **Library**.
-A library has id, name, abbrev, code, and a list of Books.
+A library has id, name, abbrev, and a list of Books.
 See e.g. `libraries/en_US.py`.
 Library IDs are spaced out in a roughly historical order: OT is 200, NT is 400.
 - **Number**.
 An integer `1..999`.
 We assume verses/chapters/books/libraries are limited to this size.
 This may need modifying to accommodate, say, _zero verses_ in the Septuagint.
 - **Range**.
 A pair of `(start, end)` verses; `1 Cor 16:1-2` becomes `range(verse(400, 7, 16, 1), verse(400, 7, 16, 2))`.
 - **Reference**.
 A list of ranges; `1 Cor 16:1-2,6` becomes `reference([range(verse(400, 7, 16, 1), verse(400, 7, 16, 2)), range(verse(400, 7, 16, 6), verse(400, 7, 16, 6))])`.
 They do not automatically sort or simplify the ranges.